 An OMS helps you handle increased order volumes as your business grows.
 If you plan to sell on Amazon, expand to different channels, warehouses, or locations, an OMS will help you maintain the most efficient and effective order processing systems.

 An OMS offers reporting functions that provide team members with real-time sales, order, fulfillment, and customer information.
 Your customer service reps can use this data to track orders and returns.
 You can identify potential problems, optimize fulfillment processes, and make better projections.

 10. Customer experience

 While not customer-facing, the OMS directly impacts the customer experience and customer management.
 An OMS notifies customers when orders are received, processed, or shipped.
 Customers can use the OMS to track the status of deliveries and sales can use the data to follow up after deliveries.

 Must-Have Order Management Software Features

 The primary role of an OMS is to manage the entire order lifecycle starting from when the sales order is created to the moment when the product arrives in the customer’s hands.
 While every OMS will have its strong (and weak) areas, every solution should have some common capabilities.
 These fall into three primary categories: integration, automation, and localization.

 Because the OMS must sync data from other platforms to process orders, it needs to work well with other business systems.
-This may be your eCommerce platform, your point-of-sale (POS) systems, ERP, or shipping partner platforms.
+This may be your eCommerce platform, your point-of-sale (POS) systems, distribution ERP software, or shipping partner platforms.
 To process orders, the data must flow seamlessly and timely across all business systems.
 A strong library of integrations and a robust API are required to facilitate smooth data transfer and ensure order management is as efficient as possible.